Last Updated on Samuel Franklinby

 Utilise our scout build guide and tips to optimise this fast moving dwarf for solo and co-op play will ensure you can compete in even the highest of hazard levels.
 Covering the appropriate scout equipment build and some important tips to maximise your potency this guide covers every key aspect of playing this class.

-With the scout playing the role of explorer in Deep Rock Galactic their speed makes them one of the best solo classes available allowing you to quickly finish content and ultimately promote your Deep Rock Galactic character.
+With the scout playing the role of explorer in Deep Rock Galactic (DRG) their speed makes them one of the best solo classes available allowing you to quickly finish content and ultimately promote your Deep Rock Galactic character.
 While all scout builds have some variation based on your own playstyle this guide provides a solid starting foundation for you to customise as you see fit.

 While you can’t expect to have the consistent destructive punch of the driller the scout specialises in high personal mobility allowing him to be the eyes of his team particular when a cave is complex.
 To assist with this he also has a balance of long and short range weapons although lacks both the damage and area of effect ability he needs to fight swarms of enemies alone.
 With the scout you’ll have access to a primary rifle with the ability to pair it with either a shotgun or submachine gun which are capable of damage in short bursts.

 Utility wise the scout is solo orientated with his grappling hook being the only mobility item in that game that only benefits the user.
-This selfish playstyle is somewhat mitigated by his flare gun to light up areas for his allies although it’s clear the scout is definitely designed to explore ahead of his time as a lone wolf.
+This selfish playstyle is somewhat mitigated by his flare gun to light up areas for his allies although it’s clear the scout is definitely designed to explore ahead of his team as a lone wolf.

 Scout Specific Tips

 The scout is one of the hardest characters in Deep Rock Galactic to use at maximum effectiveness which is why many struggle as first time scouts to perform.
 Driven in part due to his solo orientated play and his weaker damage kit overall you need to play a little smarter than the other classes.
-While your helpful friend Bosco can cover some of this weakness in solo play utilising these scout tips is vital to your mastery of the class.
+While your helpful friend Bosco can cover some of this weakness in solo play utilising these scout tips and scout guide is vital to your mastery of the class.

 - While there are many best perks in Deep Rock Galactic for scout you’ll have some key ones to consider for your limited slots.
 Highlights for the scout include the field medic perk given your ability to reach most locations to revive team mates.
 Iron will is equally viable and prevents you from dying in a location that is simply unreachable by your allies as it gives you some time to use your grappling hook to return to your allies.